quixio/quix-streams/docs/configuration.md

 ### What processing guarantee is right for me?
-If unsure or processing speed has not been an issue, the safe answer is `exactly-once` (the default).

-Otherwise, it's a case-by-case determination, ultimately weighing an increase of speed vs the potential to double-process a result, which may require other infrastructural considerations to handle appropriately.
+To pick the right guarantee, you need to weigh an increase in speed vs. the potential to double-process a result, which may require other infrastructural considerations to handle appropriately.

+In general, you may consider using `at-least-once` guarantees when:
+- The latency and processing speed are the primary concerns.
+- The downstream consumers can gracefully handle duplicated messages.

+You may consider using `exactly-once` instead when:
+- Consistency and correctness of the outputs are critical.
+- Downstream consumers of the output topics cannot handle duplicated data.
+- Note: you may want to pick a smaller value for the `commit_interval` to commit checkpoints more often and reduce the latency.
+For more information about tuning the `commit_interval`, see the ["Configuring the Checkpointing" page](advanced/checkpointing.md).

 ## State
 - **`state_dir`** - path to the application state directory.